Whiplash/Auto Accidents Injury Treatment In Gilbert, AZ

 Every accident is different.
 You may have no soreness.
 You may be sore for anywhere between a few days and a few months.
 If you have a whiplash injury and don’t receive proper treatment, you may be sore for a few months or even years after the accident.
 That is why you should see a chiropractor as soon as possible after a car accident to receive whiplash treatment.

 Yes.
 The seat belt can bruise, irritate, or damage your internal organs, causing you to vomit.
 Also, the trauma may cause vertigo, anxiety, fear, and stress resulting in nausea and/or vomiting.
-That is why you should seek medical attention following an accident.
+That is why you should seek a chiropractor’s attention following an accident.

 Yes.
 Experts have discovered that minor car accidents can cause severe and long-term injuries, particularly concussions and other head trauma.
-So, if your car was in a minor accident, whether you were driving slowly or you were stationary, seek medical attention.
+So, if your car was in a minor accident, whether you were driving slowly or you were stationary, seek a chiropractor’s attention.

 Sometimes, you can sue for emotional distress if another person’s negligence caused the accident.
 Maybe you are now afraid of driving, traveling in a vehicle driven by another person, or driving in adverse weather conditions.
 You may have depression, panic attacks, etc. Your injury attorney should be able to advise you accordingly.